slonermike/lunchlady/THE_PLAN.md

 ### Features
 - Themes are applied via a folder containing all the relevant CSS and HTML.

+### Bugs Fixed
+- Fixed issue where renaming a section would not update the keys everywhere they appeared, causing reorder-sections to error out.

 ## v0.2.0
 Multi-page sites.